Developer Guide

 Prerequisite: You have Java

-installed in your computer (it should be your default Java version). -
+11installed in your computer (it should be your default Java version). -

 Test case: Download the .jar file from here and copy into an empty folder.
 From the terminal, navigate to the folder containing the .jar file and enter

-java -jar productiv.jar
+java -jar productiv.jarto start Productiv.

 Expected: Shows the GUI with a dashboard containing some sample data.
 The window size may not be optimum.